mauriciogforero/mauriciogforero.github.io/funding.md

 I gratefully acknowledge funding from the following sources:

+## Evolution and development

+My projects on integrating development and evolution have received funding from the School of Biology of the University of St Andrews, an ERC Consolidator Grant to Andy Gardner, a John Templeton Foundation grant to Kevin Lala and Tobias Uller, and from the Konrad Lorenz Institute for Evolution and Cognition Research.

 ## Brain evolution

 My brain evolution ​project received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 701464.